-Checking the Air Pressure
+| Checking the Air Pressure

-Visually inspect your tires and use an air pressure gauge to measure the air pressure before each off-road ride and whenever you return to pavement after riding off-road.
-If you only ride on pavement, check the pressure at least once a month or any time you think the tires look low.
+Visually inspect your tires and use an air pressure gauge to measure the air pressure at least once a month or any time you think the tires look low.
 Always check air pressure when your tires are cold.